mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ## Retention: Forward-looking windows

-For retention calculations, we user forward-looking windows.
+For retention calculations, we use forward-looking windows.
 This means that when we report a retention value for 2020-01-01, we're talking about what portion of clients active on 2020-01-01 are still active some number of days later.